Editors in Chief: Graziella Caselli, Elisabetta Barbi (Director), Alessandra De Rose and Daniele Vignoli

 Graziella Caselli is Honorary Professor of the Italian University, and Laureate 2012 IUSSP-International Union for Scientific Study of Population.
 She is Honorary President of the European Association for Population Studies (EAPS).
 She is Chair of the Scientific Advisory Board (SAB) of the Vienna Institute of Demography at the Austrian Academy of Sciences.
-For 12 years she was Head of the Department of Demography, at University of Rome “La Sapienza” and for 6 years she was Member of the Authority for Statistical Information, at the Italian Prime Minister’s Office.
-She has participated in and directed many national research projects.
-Her main field of research are: population longevity and ageing; analysis of the role of socio-demographic factors on the welfare state; elderly health and survival; projections and forecast models for mortality by cause; devising demographic models for longitudinal analyses, and heterogeneity.
+For 12 years she has been Head of the Department of Demography, at the University of Rome “La Sapienza” and for 6 years she has been Member of the Authority for Statistical Information, at the Italian Prime Minister’s Office.
+She participated in and directed many national research projects.
+Her main fields of research are: population longevity and ageing; analysis of the role of socio-demographic factors on the welfare state; elderly health and survival; projections and forecast models for mortality by cause; devising demographic models for longitudinal analyses, and heterogeneity.

 The Book-review team

 Elena Ambrosetti is Assistant Professor in Demography at the Faculty of Economics and affiliated to the Department of Methods and Models for Economics, Territory and Finance - Sapienza University of Rome.
 Her main research interests are: Demography of the Mediterranean countries, determinants of fertility transition, international migration and integration.

 Marina Zannella is a Post-Doc researcher at the Department of Methods and Models for Economics, Territory and Finance - Sapienza University of Rome.
 Her main research interests focus on welfare arrangements, intergenerational transfers and gender relations.

 88 days to first decision for reviewed manuscripts only

 66 days to first decision for all manuscripts

 143 days from submission to acceptance